Can Clean Houses Get Roaches?

 1. Prevention of Roaches in Your House

 Prevention means sealing the cracks, gaps, holes, or crevices in and around your home.
-You would also want to place weather stripping around windows and doors.
+Also, place weather stripping around windows and doors.

 Inspect and check what you are bringing into your home to avoid unknowingly carrying any more into your house.